cagov/caldata-mdsa-caltrans-pems/docs/data/detector-health.md

 configuration of the device such as associating the wrong county, route and postmile with a station, or assigning the wrong identification number to a station.
 These human errors can be difficult to diagnose.

-## Understanding Errors When No Data is Recieved
+## Understanding Errors When No Data is Received

 The systems detector health diagnostic approach is to assign a failure status to individual detectors.
 When the system receives data samples, it can test the samples against the threshold values to determine a number of different types of errors.
-But when the system recieves no data samples it's difficult to tell if the detector itself is "bad".
+But when the system receives no data samples it's difficult to tell if the detector itself is "bad".
 If we know the physical data collection infrastructure, which means knowing which detectors are connected to which stations, or which stations are connected to which controllers we can focus our diagnostics to the equipment level.